jonnonz1/nz-statute-book/acts/public/2012/rongowhakaata-claims-settlement-act-2012.md

   (c) an interest in, or rights relating to, flora or fauna administered or managed under the conservation legislation.

 ### 28 Crown minerals protocol
-(1) The Secretary within the meaning of the Crown Minerals Act 1991 must note a summary of the terms of the Crown minerals protocol in—
+(1) The chief executive within the meaning of the Crown Minerals Act 1991 must note a summary of the terms of the Crown minerals protocol in—
   (a) a register of protocols maintained by the chief executive; and (b) the minerals programmes affecting the Crown minerals protocol area when those programmes are replaced.
 (2) The noting of the summary—